maxbbraun/trump2cash/README.md

 ### 4. Start the bot

-Have the bot start running in the background with this command:
+Have the code start running in the background with this command:

 ```shell
 $ nohup ./main.py &